Labadie Collection: Help from Agnes Inglis

 This might have remained the fate of the materials had it not been for wealthy Detroit activist, Agnes Inglis, who began doing research in the Labadie Collection in the early 1920s.
 Inglis had already been involved in radical political activities, organizing lectures for Emma Goldman, other anarchists and the IWW, and rallying support for labor and civil liberties causes, and assisting and even putting up bail money for World War I draft law violators and political prisoners.
 Her family eventually reduced her allowance to a modest living stipend so that she would not squander her inheritance on radical causes, as she was likely to do.

 Inglis was acquainted with Jo and Sophie Labadie, and knew of their donation to the Library.
 After her first encounter with the Labadie Collection her inherent organizing instincts took over, and she stayed to "sort out" the materials and bring some order to the chaos.
 This decision changed her life, for she stayed at the Labadie Collection for over 20 years as the collection's unofficial curator.
-Inglis donated her time to the effort, working without a salary of any kind except for one brief period when she received a small stipend.
+Inglis donated her time to the effort, working without a salary except for one brief period when she received a small stipend.

 Inglis died at age 81 on January 29, 1952.
 Despite the promise of Dr. Warner Rice, the new head Librarian, that the library would continue to add to the Labadie Collection, Inglis was not replaced for several years.
 The Collection was neglected, or worse, was ravaged by the unsupervised patrons who were given free access to its carefully cataloged contents.
-Due to this abuse, Inglis's precise filing and locating system has been lost forever (though her index cards, mostly handwritten with notes and analytics, are still in use today, filed in an old card catalog).
+As a result, Inglis's precise filing and locating system has been lost (though her index cards, mostly handwritten with notes and analytics, are still in use today, filed in an old card catalog).